Tighten Evolution Strategy

 Target Solution Sketch (Evolution Outline)

-Some Interface Definition Languages (IDLs) have dedicated support for such Metadata Elements (for instance, OpenAPI and MDSL); in other documentation formats, lifecycle and version information usually goes into more general description fields or comments.
+Some Interface Definition Languages (IDLs) have dedicated support for such Metadata Elements (for instance, OpenAPI Specification and MDSL); in other documentation formats, lifecycle and version information usually goes to more general description fields or comments.

 Example(s)